trygveasp/pysurfex-experiment/trainings/budapest_may_2022.rst

 Excercises are prepared for the ACCORD training in Budapest.
 More information can be found on the internal website https://opensource.umr-cnrm.fr/projects/accord/wiki/Spring_Surface_Working_Week_2022

-Sample data can be downloaded from ECMWF
+Sample data can be downloaded from ECMWF ecgate:
  - /hpc/perm/ms/no/sbu/training/budapest_2022_pysurfex_training_data.tgz
  - /hpc/perm/ms/no/sbu/training/budapest_2022.tgz